 There is no immediate solution for condensation, but you can take steps to improve the situation.
 Remember, as the occupier you are responsible for balancing the three main factors which impact condensation.
 These are Heating, Ventilation and Moisture.

 Some ordinary daily activities produce a lot of moisture quickly and the more people you have living in your home, the more moisture will be produced.
-This one reason that overcrowded housing is unsuitable and unsafe.
+This is one reason that overcrowded housing is unsuitable and can be unsafe.